grame-cncm/faustdoc/src/manual/faq.md

 ### But things are a little bit more complex...

-Concerning the way `select2` is compiled, the strict semantic is always preserved.
+Concerning the way `select2` is compiled by the Faust compiler, the strict semantic is always preserved.
 In particular, the type system flags problematic expressions and the stateful parts are always placed outside the if.
 For instance the following DSP code:

 ```
 process = button("choose"), (*(3) : +~_), (*(7):+~_) : select2;